Python-Test-Engineer/PyTest-Cookbook/docs/craig/cv.md

 - WP Plugin Boilerplate:  I havea video series to explain WP Plugin Boilerplate using a scaffolded out project that demonstrates the use of MySQL, wp_nonce, REST API, forms and how to redirect pages to plugin templates to make the plugin theme independent. https://www.youtube.com/watch?v=lJ9ktD4JOfs&list=PLsszRSbzjyvn-RQr4dEjrgnTne2HcJKee

-### Volounteering
+### Volunteering

-I volounteer at Codebar.io in Brighton as well as some Community Kitchens.
+I volunteer at Codebar.io in Brighton as well as some Community Kitchens.

 ###  Outside interests